jasondavis/ApolloPHP/README.md

 - Caching
 - Image Processing
 - Documentation on every feature
-- Lots more soon...

 - PSR-2 Compliant
 - Composer support
--
--
+- Lots more soon.........

 #### File Structure ####

-* Notice this file structure is just for looks and does not reflect the current file system of the Framework, it's more of a placeholder that will get filled in correctly over time
+*Notice this file structure is just for looks and does not reflect the current file system of the Framework, it's more of a placeholder that will get filled in correctly over time*

-<pre><code class="bash">
     application/
       ├── controllers/
       │   ├── controller.php
       │   └── some_controller.php
       ├── models/
       │   ├── model.php
       │   └── some_model.php
       ├── views/
       │   ├── view.php
       │   └── some_view.php
       ├── helpers/
       │   ├── helper.php
       │   └── some_helper.php
       └── index.php

     apollophp/
       ├── cache/
       ├── controller/
       ├── database/
       ├── dependency_container/
       ├── request/
       ├── response/
       ├── image_processing/
       ├── some_folder/
       │   ├── some_file.php
       │   └── some_file.php
       └── some_folder/
       │   ├── some_file.php
       │   └── some_file.php
       └── some_folder/
       ├── some_file.php
       └── some_file.php
-</code></pre>

 ----------
 #### Contact ####